-Begin paying your bills to repair your credit.
-More importantly, you need to start paying your bills in full and on time.
+Credit improvement requires that you begin paying your bills.
+More specifically, pay them on time and in full.
 Your FICO score will begin to increase immediately after you pay the bills that are past due.